 - (1) If the results of individual case reviews for a Physician exceed the thresholds established by the Medical Staff described below, the Physician involved is contacted by certified mail that he/she is to be reviewed for exceeding thresholds (as written below) and has 6 days to provide any documentation to be attached to the review process documents.
 If the supporting documentation addresses the concerns raised, the Physician is notified by mail that the concerns were addressed. - (2) If the review is to proceed, the involved Physician will be invited, with a 14-Day notice, to attend the Peer Review Committee to give input into the discussion of cases where the threshold is met or exceeded.
-The Peer Review Committee will review the findings to determine whether further intensive review is needed to identify a potential pattern of care.
+The Peer Review Committee will review the findings to determine whether further intensive review is needed to identify a potential pattern of care. - (3) Thresholds: - (i) Any single egregious case.

-(3) Thresholds:

-(i) Any single egregious case.

-- (ii) Within any 6-month period of time, any one of the following criteria: - (a) Two cases with Physician clinical judgment or decision-making; diagnoses, or with issues identified with technical skills; and - (b) Four cases with identified issues related to communication, documentation, follow through and other related issues.
+- (ii) Within any 6-month period of time, any one of the following criteria: - (a) Two cases with Physician clinical judgment or decision-making; diagnoses, or with issues identified with technical skills; and - (b) Four cases with identified issues related to communication, documentation, follow through and other related issues. - (iii) Radiologists only: Within any 12-month period of time, 1% of imaging studies scored as a 3B (discrepancy in interpretation/should be made most of the time and likely to be clinically significant) by the Imaging PI Committee.